• OUR LADY of CZĘSTOCHOWA: st Sigismund parish church, Słomczyn, Poland; source: own collectionOUR LADY of CZĘSTOCHOWA

 theological writer and ecumenical activist

-author i.a.
+author of i.a.
 Lat. „Oratio liturgica Pro defunctis in Ecclesia Russa Orthodoxa: exquisitio dogmatic” (Eng. „Liturgical prayer for the dead in the Russian Orthodox Church: a dogmatic examination”), Lublin 1933

 others related